 Submitting the form and results

-53. Can we have a paperless GSP Audit?
+61. Can we have a paperless GSP audit?
 Is there a need for a hard copy to be sent?

-We certainly can and GSP Audit is now paperless!
-One of the reasons that the GSP Audit has gone online is to save paper.
-We want that all schools to submit their Audit report online.
-If all schools submit online, imagine the number of trees that will be saved, transportation fuel that will be saved.
-Going ‘paperless’ has many benefits.
-GSP doesn’t accept hard copy since 2015
+We certainly can – the GSP audit is paperless!
+GSP doesn’t accept hard copies of the Audit.
+One of the reasons that the GSP audit has gone online is to save paper.
+We want all schools to submit their Audit report online.
+If all schools submit online, imagine the number of trees and the transportation fuel that will be saved.
+Going paperless has many benefits.

-54. To whom are we supposed to send the GSP report to?
-By when?
+62. To whom are we supposed to send the GSP report and by when?

-As said earlier the GSP Audit is now available online and submission of the audit is also online.
+As mentioned earlier, the GSP audit is now available online and submission of the audit is also online.
 Please do not send us any reports.

 The deadline to submit the audit is October 31 (every year).